Survey: Managers Spend Nearly One Day a Week Managing Poor Performers

 Not at all

-"Bad hires are costly, not just for the drain they place on the budget but also in terms of lost morale, productivity and time," said Max Messmer, chairman and CEO of Robert Half International and author of Motivating Employees For Dummies® (John Wiley and Sons, Inc.).
+"Bad hires are costly, not just for the drain they place on the budget but also in terms of lost morale, productivity and time," said Max Messmer, chairman and CEO of Robert Half and author of Motivating Employees For Dummies® (John Wiley and Sons, Inc.).
 "Underperforming employees also require significant attention from employers, distracting managers from business-critical initiatives and causing other team members to pick up the slack."

 Messmer added, "Bad personnel decisions rarely happen by chance.
 In retrospect, managers usually discover they failed to give proper attention to the hiring process."